Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/nfc.md

             await WaitTagDiscovered();
     ```

-3. When it is no longer needed, deregister the event handler.
+3. When it is no longer needed, deregister the event handler:

     ```csharp
             Assert.IsNotNull(_eventArgs, "_eventArgs should not be null");